Steve Young: College career

 Young was heavily recruited by the University of North Carolina.
 Coach Dick Crum was enamored of Young's running ability, and wanted him to run his option offense.
 Young instead chose BYU.
 Initially, he struggled at throwing the ball, and BYU's coaching staff considered switching him to defensive back because of his athleticism.
 However, Young worked hard to improve his passing skills and eventually succeeded record-setting Jim McMahon as BYU's starting quarterback.
-Young passed for 3,902 yards and 33 touchdowns in the regular season, and his 71.3% completion percentage set an NCAA single-season record.
+In his senior season, Young led the nation in passing yards (3,902), passing touchdowns (33), passer rating, and his 71.3% completion percentage set an NCAA single-season record.
 Young also added 544 yards rushing.
 With Young at quarterback, BYU set an NCAA record by averaging 584.2 yards of total offense per game, with 370.5 of those yards coming from his passing and rushing.
 The Cougars finished the year with an impressive 11-1 record; Young was named a unanimous All-American and received the Davey O'Brien National Quarterback Award, which recognizes the nation's best collegiate quarterback each year.
 He also finished second in voting for the Heisman Trophy, behind Nebraska running back Mike Rozier.
 Young capped his college career by scoring the game-winning touchdown on a pass from the halfback in BYU's 21-17 victory over Missouri in the 1983 Holiday Bowl.

 Young finished his college career with 592 pass completions for 7,733 yards and 56 touchdowns, along with 1,048 rushing yards and 18 touchdowns.
 He was enshrined in the College Football Hall of Fame in 2001.